Room: MNT 367

 Work E-mail: firstname.lastname@example.org

-Dr. Kenny’s current work consists of three well-established independent yet highly interconnected directions of investigation.
+Dr. Kenny’s current work consists of well-established independent yet highly interconnected directions of research.

 - Director, Human and Environmental Physiology Research Unit

 - Fellow of the Canadian Academy of Health Sciences

 - Fellow of the American College of Sports Medicine

 - Affiliate Investigator, Clinical Epidemiological Program of the Ottawa Hospital Research Institute

 - Member of the American Physiological Society